Baburam Bhattarai: Maoist insurrection

-On 4 February 1996, Bhattarai gave the government, led by Nepali Congress Prime Minister Sher Bahadur Deuba, a list of 40 demands, threatening civil war if they were not met.
-The demands related to "nationalism, democracy, and livelihood" and included such line items as the "domination of foreign capital in Nepali industries, business and finance should be stopped", and "discriminatory treaties, including the 1950 Nepal-India Treaty, should be abrogated" (referring here to the 1950 Indo-Nepal Treaty of Peace and Friendship), and "land under the control of the feudal system should be confiscated and distributed to the landless and the homeless."
+On 4 February 1996, Bhattarai gave the government, led by Prime Minister Sher Bahadur Deuba, from the Nepali Congress, a list of 40 demands, threatening civil war if those were not met.
+The demands related to "nationalism, democracy, and livelihood" and included an end to the "domination of foreign capital in Nepali industries, business and finance", abrogation of "discriminatory treaties, including the 1950 Nepal-India Treaty", and confiscation and distribution of "land under the control of the feudal system to the landless and the homeless".
 They started armed movement before the deadline to fulfill the demand given by themselves to the government.
 After that, and until 26 April 2006, the guerrilla leader Prachanda directed the military efforts of the CPN (M) towards establishing areas of control, particularly in the mountainous regions and western Nepal.

 The 40 demands were whittled down to 24 in subsequent political negotiations.

 In late 2004 or early 2005, the relations between Prachanda and Bhattarai cooled down.
 This was reportedly due to disagreement on power sharing inside the party.
 Bhattarai was unhappy with the consolidation of power under Prachanda.
 At one point, Prachanda expelled Bhattarai from the party, though he was later reinstated.
 They later reconciled at least some of their differences.

 On 22 November 2005, Prachanda and the Seven Party Alliance released a "twelve-point agreement" that expressed areas of agreement between the CPN(M) and the parties that won a large majority in the last parliamentary election in 1999.
 Among other points, this document stated that a dictatorial monarchy of King Gyanendra is the chief impediment to progress in Nepal.
 It claimed further that the Maoists are committed to human rights and press freedoms and a multi-party system of government.
 It pledged self-criticism and the intention of the Maoists and the Seven Parties to not repeat past mistakes.